SyedAbdulSami1/45_Questions_TypeScript_Assigment_in_1_Repo/getting-started-exercises.md

 12. Greetings: Start with the array you used in Exercise 11, but instead of just printing each person’s name, print a message to them.
 The text of each message should be the same, but each message should be personalized with the person’s name.

-13. Your Own Array: Think of your favorite mode of transportation, such as a motorcycle or a car, and make a list that stores several examples.
+13-Your-Own-Array: Think of your favorite mode of transportation, such as a motorcycle or a car, and make a list that stores several examples.
 Use your list to print a series of statements about these items, such as “I would like to own a Honda motorcycle.”

-14. Guest List: If you could invite anyone, living or deceased, to dinner, who would you invite?
+14-Guest-List: If you could invite anyone, living or deceased, to dinner, who would you invite?
 Make a list that includes at least three people you’d like to invite to dinner.
 Then use your list to print a message to each person, inviting them to dinner.

-15. Changing Guest List: You just heard that one of your guests can’t make the dinner, so you need to send out a new set of invitations.
+15-Changing-Guest-List: You just heard that one of your guests can’t make the dinner, so you need to send out a new set of invitations.
 You’ll have to think of someone else to invite.